nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 3. Copy and paste the contents from your copies back into `StonksXD_Entries.csv` and `StonksXD_Settings.csv`.
 This means all your edits are gone.
-But this pretty much ensures that there will be no corrupted data.
+But, this pretty much ensures that there will be no corrupted data.

 ---